 Compared to bone conduction hearing aids held against the skull with a headband, implantable bone conduction hearing aids have advantages such as better tolerability and improved sound quality.
 The bone-anchored hearing aid (BAHA) is the most widely used implantable bone-anchored prosthetic hearing aid device.
 BAHAs are indicated for people with conductive hearing loss, mixed hearing loss, or single sided profound sensorineural hearing loss to achieve improved auditory acuity by transmitting the sound directly through the bone into the inner ear.
-The appropriate device is selected based upon the patient's hearing level.
+There are three devices currently available for use and the appropriate device is selected based upon the patient's hearing level.

 A BAHA consists of a titanium implant surgically inserted into the skull attached to an abutment of which a small portion protrudes through the skin and forms a snap attachment point for a removable bone conduction hearing aid or processor.
-The BAHA is implanted unilaterally or bilaterally, and children are usually around six years old before an implantable BAHA is feasible due to the need for three to four mm of bone to ensure osseointegration.
-The processor is adjusted to the patient's level of hearing, much like in a traditional hearing aid fitting.
+8 The BAHA is implanted unilaterally or bilaterally, and children are usually around six years old before an implantable BAHA is feasible due to the need for 3 to 4 mm of bone to ensure osseointegration.
+7 The processor is adjusted to the patient's level of hearing, much like in a traditional hearing aid fitting.
 When complications occur, the majority of them are related to skin issues around the implant.
 Proper skin care and hygiene at the surgical and abutment sites are essential to maintain good skin integrity.